ThoughtWorksInc/Compute.scala/README.md

 ### Creating an N-dimensional array

-Import different the namespace object `gpu` or `cpu`, according to the OpenCL runtime you want to use.
+Import types in `gpu` or `cpu` object according to the OpenCL runtime you want to use.

 ``` scala
 // For N-dimensional array on GPU